Learn the benefits of taking your independence back and learn how to stop using a walker. Get helpful tips to take control of your mobility.

 Takeaway

-Switching from a walker to a cane or to independent walking can be a difficult yet rewarding experience.
-During this journey, it is crucial to prioritize your safety and consult a physical therapist if you experience any kind of pain or discomfort.
+Switching from a walker to a cane or to independent walking can be challenging but rewarding.
+Prioritize safety and consult a physical therapist if you experience pain or discomfort.
+This guide outlines steps to stop using a walker.
+Trust your instincts, and exercise regularly to regain strength.

 How Do You Transition From Walker to Walking?

-You can transition from walker to walking by exercising regularly, strengthening your muscles, and consulting your physical therapist on how to make the process smoother.
+Transition by exercising regularly, strengthening your muscles, and consulting with your physical therapist.

 Can You Become Dependent on a Walker?